 Ingredients

-- 2 mackerel fillets (skin-on)
+- 2 mackerel fillets skin-on

 - 1 tbsp sake

-- Salt
+- salt

-- 1 sudachi halved (optional)
+- 1 wedge sudachi optional

 Instructions